JustinNovot/final-project-cis355-fa23/README.md

 ### Running the Application
 After setting up the database, start the application using `dotnet run` or through your IDE.
 It will automatically create a default admin account.

-See the "Default Admin Account" section for more information on using this account.

-## Default Admin Account

 ### Overview
-A default admin account is created automatically on the first startup in a development environment.
-It's designed for immediate access to administrative features.
+Users will be provided with a default admin account that is created automatically upon development of the database.
+Immediate access to administrative features will be provided immediately.

 ### Account Details
 - **Username**: `admin`